opendp/opendp/docs/source/api/user-guide/measurements/index.rst

 Additive Noise Mechanisms
 -------------------------

-See the `Additive Noise Mechanisms <additive-noise-mechanisms.html>`_ for code examples and more exposition.
+See `Additive Noise Mechanisms <additive-noise-mechanisms.html>`_ for code examples and more exposition.

-Notice that there is a symmetric structure to the additive noise measurements:
+Note that there is a symmetric structure to the additive noise measurements:

 .. list-table::
    :header-rows: 1